enav/gantry-jnilla-quickstart/README.md

-# Gantry-jnilla Quickstart - v 1.0.0
+# Gantry-Jnilla Quickstart - v 1.0.0

 Joomla!
 3.x quickstart package for rapid site and template development with a core hacked version of Gantry Framework and part of the Jnilla Framework - Use it under your own responsibility.